ubcuas/LIBUUAS/README.md

 - Make

 ## Building the Library
-The docker images can all be built using the following make commands:
+The libraries and binding docker images can all be built using the following make commands:
 ```
 make docker
 ```